-The distribution tariffs consist of capacity and commodity charges that apply for use of the distribution natural gas network.
+The distribution tariffs consist of capacity and commodity charges that apply for use of the distribution natural gas network systems.

 CRU agreed distribution tariffs

 The tariff calculations are based on the allowable revenue, as agreed with the Commission for Regulation of Utilities (CRU), and forecast demands.
-Allowable revenue is calculated to reward the Gas Networks Ireland investment in the distribution network and allowable operating costs.
-Forecast capacities/demand are based on expected reserved capacity and expected commodity use of gas.
+The allowable revenue that Gas Networks Ireland earn is calculated to reimburse Gas Networks Ireland's capital investment in the distribution system and also to recover allowable operating costs.
+Forecast capacities/demands set at the outset of the gas year are based on expected reserved capacity and expected commodity use of gas.
 There is an 80:20 capacity/commodity split to recover the allowable revenue of each system.

 The distribution tariff uses a tiered structure whereby alternative charges are applied to customers based on their annual quantities.
 The charging categories are as follows: